n2vram/pynumparser/README.md

 - A range is expressed as two (2) number values separated by a dash/hyphen (**-**).
 A range will yield multiple values (usually) **including both boundary values**.
 Numbers in the range differ by the optional *stride* value, which defaults to **1**.
-  - The lower and upper range values are separated by a single dash/hyphen,except if the upper value is negative (eg: **"-5-**__-3"__).
+  - The lower and upper range values are separated by a single dash/hyphen, except if the upper range value is negative (eg: **"-5-**__-3"__).
 The upper range value must be greater or equal to the lower range value.
   - The optional *stride* value is separated from the second range value with a forward slash (**/**).
 - By default numbers are of **int** type, but if constructed with the parameter